-Get tips for transforming your main bath into a peaceful retreat.
+Get tips for transforming your bathroom into a peaceful retreat.

 When it comes to remodeling your bathroom, the process of narrowing down the options is daunting.
 You can't afford to do it all — no matter how much luxury you build into the space, there’s always "just one more thing" you could add.
 That's why taking the time to seriously review how you use the space and setting goals for your remodel will keep you on track as you make important decisions about the floor plan, fixtures, tile and more.

-While you're brainstorming ideas for your new bathroom, cut out pictures from magazines and learn about various bathroom design layouts to gain inspiration.
-"When my clients bring pictures and have thought about their dream bathrooms, it gives me direct insight as to what they are looking for and helps me understand what they are envisioning for the project," says Lori Carroll, president, Lori Carroll & Associates, Tucson, Ariz.
+While you're brainstorming ideas for your new bathroom, cut out pictures from magazines or use online tools to learn about various bathroom layouts to gain inspiration.
+"When my clients bring pictures and have thoughts about their dream bathroom, it gives me direct insight as to what they are looking for and helps me understand what they are envisioning for the project," says Lori Carroll, president, Lori Carroll & Associates, Tucson, Ariz.

 The bathroom sanctuary is more than just a toilet, sink, shower and/or tub.
 The main bathroom, especially, is where you can get away from it all and unwind at the end of the day.
 It's a place to soak away your worries, perhaps by candlelight or with soft music playing in the background.
 When you step out of the tub, your feet touch a naturally warm surface, and you can easily access bath linens.
 You step up to a vanity with a sink that pours water without splashing, and cabinets contain your appliances already plugged in (how convenient!).
 You're not in a hurry — but if you were, you'd hop into the shower (water temperature pre-programmed) and go.